 Venice's annual winter-time Carnival celebrations first began in 1162, over 850 years ago, when the Republic of Venice triumphed in battle over the Patriarch of Aquileia.
-The good tidings spread like wildfire along Venice's network of canals, and the city's people gathered in San Marco Square to celebrate this victory.
-During the Renaissance era, which began in the fourteenth century, the Carnival celebrations became an official, annual event which lasted for centuries.
-Two weeks every year were dedicated to the festival and the end of the revelry was marked by Shrove Tuesday in the Christian calendar.
+The good tidings spread like wildfire along Venice's network of canals, and the people of the city gathered in San Marco Square to celebrate the victory.
+During the Renaissance, which began in the 14th century, Carnival celebrations became an official, annual event.
+Two weeks of every year were exclusively dedicated to the festival and the end of the revelry was marked by Shrove Tuesday in the Christian calendar.

 At Pasta Evangelists, we bring a taste of Italy to your kitchen.
 Prepared using the freshest ingredients, our gourmet pasta dishes are perfect for those looking to enjoy restaurant-quality meals, delivered to your door, and ready in under five minutes.
 Order from our weekly menu today, and we’ll offer you 25% off your first delivery - simply enter the code BLOG25 at checkout.